LearnOnDemandSystems/docs/lod/lod-themes.md

----
-title: "Themes"
-description: "Create themes to customize the look and feel of labs using CSS, and JavaScript."
-isPublished: true
----

 # Lab on Demand Themes

 Themes allow you to add cascading style sheets (CSS) to your lab profiles, to customize the look and feel, as well as using custom Javascript.